 Have you ever written something only to re-read it and realise you have no idea what you were on about, let alone your audience?
 Or do you just not even know how to get started writing your copy?
 Writing can be hard, but a killer email, amazing website or fun social media content can mean the difference between someone choosing your business over hundreds of others.

 You know your products or services are great, so make sure everyone else does too with professional and passionate copy.
-Fun and compelling writing will set your business apart from hundreds of others pushing the same message and will make you more relatable to your audience.
-But, constantly producing powerful and creative copy can be tough, so here’s a few tips to help you nail it every time and leave potential customers eager to hear more from you or your business.
+But, constantly producing powerful and creative copy can be tough, particularly when you're writing an Instagram post at 11pm at night after a ten hour day, so here’s a few tips to help you nail it every time and leave potential customers wanting more.

 KNOW YOUR AUDIENCE

 Who is your target audience?
-Before you even think about putting pen to paper, do some research.
+Before you even think about penning that Instagram caption, do some research.
+Who are you talking to?
 You need to determine what your target market is looking for, so check out what your competitors are doing.
 What is engaging their audience, and what just isn’t working?
 Have you received a marketing email you’ve loved recently, or are you addicted to a particular social media account?
 Ask yourself what it is you like about them.
 Also think about how your target market communicates, are their particular words that always pop up or issues they talk about?
 Once you know who you’re trying to engage, learn to speak their language.
 This will help you develop your brand’s tone and identity, and ultimately help you connect with and engage your audience so you can convert them into customers or clients.

 Capture their attention